 So why Amsterdam?

 On the train ride to Amsterdam I looked up bike rental and straight away found MacBike.
 Conveniently located just off the canal, a short walking distance from the famous Rijksmuseum museum and my hostel.
-I hired my funky red bike and was given a detailed map of the city.
-The girl in the shop was super helpful in telling me all the best canal's and paths to ride, as well as nice spots to relax and enjoy the open markets and cafe scene.
+I hired my beautiful red bike and was given a detailed map of the city.
+The girl in the shop was really helpful in telling me all the best canal and paths to ride, as well as nice spots to relax and enjoy the open markets and cafe scene.

 The Heartful Route

 Rolling down the canal I loved that I had no expectations, I really hadn't researched Amsterdam as I’d wanted to be surprised by it all.
 I think along the route I developed an addiction for canals, each one I passed I couldn’t stop myself from stopping and taking a quick photo.

 Having been up since 6 am my stomach started to protest at being neglected.
 A few metres away I found a inviting canal boat, a perfect spot for filling my stomach on some Dutch cuisine.
 I sat and ate as dozens of touristic boats passed, I felt a little bit like a lion in a safari park as they whipped out their cameras ready to capture the beautiful picturesque canals, with myself modelling a mouthful of food.